liyanafzl/liyanafzl.github.io/githubpages.md

 ![GitHub Logo](/images/gp2.png)

+4. Now that your repository is ready.
+Create a readme file as shown.

 A few softwares were installed which would be useful in the fabrication lab.
 Some of the softwares that were told to be installed were: